forseti-security/forseti-security/_docs/_latest/develop/dev-setup.md

 After you complete the above steps, you should be able to run the forseti server and the CLI client.

-Forseti 2.0 will be on the “dev” branch in github.

-Note that these could change, due to 2.0 undergoing rapid change.

 ```
 $ forseti_server \
     --endpoint "localhost:50051" \